bbauska/W3Cx-4of5-thru-May-2024/README.md

 To sum up:

--   **If you need to work with transactions** (in the database sense: protect data against concurrent access, etc.), or do some searches on a large amount of data, if you need indexes, etc., **then use IndexedDB**
+-   <b>If you need to work with transactions** (in the database sense: protect data against concurrent access, etc.), or do some searches on a large amount of data, if you need indexes, etc., <b>then use IndexedDB**

 <!-- -->

--   **If you need a way to store simple strings or JSON objects, then use localStorage/sessionStorage**. *Example*: store HTML form content as you type, store a game's hi-scores, preferences of an application, etc.
+-   <b>If you need a way to store simple strings or JSON objects, then use localStorage/sessionStorage**. *Example*: store HTML form content as you type, store a game's hi-scores, preferences of an application, etc.

--   **If you need to manipulate files (read or download/upload), then use the File API and XHR2.**
+-   <b>If you need to manipulate files (read or download/upload), then use the File API and XHR2.**

 -   If you need to manipulate a file system, there is a FileSystem and a